If you’re looking for natural relief for your pet, try CBD

 The endocannabinoid system is a network of receptors located throughout the body and it’s named after the plant that led to its discovery.
-Natural endocannabinoid substances are synthesized on demand by the body to maintain homeostasis, a stable internal environment.
-When these internal mechanisms lag behind the body’s needs, supplementing with extra CBD can help.
-Research also suggests that supplementing can coax the body to build more receptors so natural cannabinoids will work more effectively.
+Natural endocannabinoid substances are synthesized by the body to maintain a stable internal environment, which is known as homeostasis.
+If the body’s endocannabinoid production lags behind what it needs, CBD supplements can help.
+CBD supplements can also stimulate the body to build more receptors, which makes natural cannabinoids work more effectively.

-CBD is available in many convenient forms.
-The most common types are extracts, also known as CBD oil, which can be given from a dropper bottle directly into the mouth, added to food, dropped on a treat, rubbed into bare skin or inside the ears, or dropped on an animal’s paw to be licked off.
+CBD for dogs and cats comes in many convenient forms.
+The most common types are extracts, also known as CBD oil, which can be given from a dropper bottle directly into the mouth, added to food or a treat, rubbed into bare skin inside the ears, or dropped on an animal’s paw to be licked off.
 You may also want to give your dog or cat CBD biscuits, CBD capsules, and topical CBD balms that absorb quickly into the skin.
 Read How to Give Your Dog CBD to learn more.

 Typical suggested starting dose: 1 mg – 5 mg per 10 lbs. of bodyweight